 Hair Takes Longer to Grow

-Because pattern hair loss comes from hair follicles entering a resting phase, as well as often being starved on nutrients and minerals, quite often your hair will take longer to grow after a hair cut.
+Because pattern hair loss comes from hair follicles entering a resting phase, as well as often being starved of nutrients and minerals, quite often your hair will take longer to grow after a haircut.

 Thin, Wispy Hair